How to Tell If You Have Dengue Fever?

 Phases of Dengue

-Dengue fever symptoms usually begin 4-10 days after being bitten by a mosquito that carries the dengue virus6.
-The period from the bite until symptoms start is called the incubation period6.
+Dengue fever symptoms usually begin 4-10 days after being bitten by a mosquito that carries the dengue virus.[6]
+The period from the bite, until symptoms start, is called the incubation period.[6]

-Febrile phase - As the name suggests, this phase is dominated by fever symptoms and accompanied by other symptoms as listed above.
-This phase can last between 2 to 7 days12,13.
+Febrile phase – characterised by the presence of fever and accompanied by other symptoms as listed above.
+This phase may last between 2 to 7 days.[9],[10]

 Be Aware of Dengue Warning Signs

-As mentioned, severe dengue fever such as dengue hemorrhagic and dengue shock syndrome can occur in the critical phase.
+Severe dengue fever such as dengue hemorrhagic and dengue shock syndrome may develop quickly in the critical phase.
+It is therefore important to recognize the following warning signs early[6],[12]:

 If the above warning symptoms are identified in any individual, the patient should be immediately taken to the hospital for emergency treatment.